One of the best places to see truly wild horses in Mongolia is at Hustai National Park, just 60 miles out of the city.

 That excitement died quickly.
 She said, “I am Jek.
 I am guide” and went silent.
 Our attempts at asking basic questions were met with confusion or a one word answer (later confirmed to be a one word guess).

-Turns out she spoke almost no English and did not know anything, although she did have an English book named “Fauna of Mongolia” with her that she would randomly read useless facts out of.
+Going back to our “guide”, turns out she spoke almost no English and did not know anything, although she did have an English book named “Fauna of Mongolia” with her that she would randomly read useless facts out of.
 Like, “Wild horse 350 kg”.

 Either way I recommend you read up on the Takhi before you go.